[Post updated October 18 2019]

 – you can establish yourself as an expert

 But long posts are a lot more work.
-So how should you approach blogging for your business in 2016?
+So how should you approach blogging for your business?

 Think about what’s right for you